hubi898/Selenium-Menetrendek-Scraper/README.md

 Hi!
-This project is a part of an ongoing study regarding the Vasi-Hegyhát area in Hungary.
+This project is a part of an ongoing sociological study regarding the Vasi-Hegyhát area in Hungary.
 The main focus of the project is to create a graph of all the public transportation opportunities available in the region.
 The codes are all written in python, with the help of chatGPT and without previous experties in coding. :)